 Members of the Governing Body become involved when formal complaints are made and their investigation will focus on how the complaint was handled by the school and whether the correct policies and procedures were followed.

 We have a complaints procedure which sets out how we deal with complaints informally and how the formal stage of the proceedings can be invoked.
 This procedure is in line with the latest guidance from the Department for Education.
-You can download a copy of the latest procedure, together with a copy of the complaint form below:
+You can download a copy of the latest procedure, together with a copy of the complaint form by accessing the link below and downloading the Complaints Policy:

 Further information about complaints against schools can be found on the Nottinghamshire County Council website.